startrug/selenium-python-framework/README.md

 ## Project Structure
 You can find here short description of main directories and it's content
-- locators - there're locators of web elements in locators.py grouped in classes
+- [locators](locators) - there're locators of web elements in locators.py grouped in classes
-- pages - there're are sets of method for each test step (notice: some repeated methods were moved to utils\functions)
+- [pages](pages) - there're are sets of method for each test step (notice: some repeated methods were moved to [functions.py](utils/functions.py))
-- tests - there're are sets of tests for main functionalities of website
+- [tests](tests) - there're are sets of tests for main functionalities of website
-- reports - if you run tests with Allure, tests reports will be saved in this directory
+- [reports](reports) - if you run tests with Allure, tests reports will be saved in this directory
-- utils - tihis directory contain files responsible for configuration, e.g. driver_factory.py for webdriver management or read_xlsx.py for reading input data from xlsx files included in project
+- [utils](utils) - tihis directory contain files responsible for configuration, e.g. driver_factory.py for webdriver management or read_xlsx.py for reading input data from xlsx files included in project

 ## Project Features
 - framework follows page object pattern